apache/nuttx/configs/README.txt

   See http://rgmp.sourceforge.net/wiki/index.php/Main_Page for further information about RGMP.

+configs/sama5d2-xult
+  This is the  port of NuttX to the Atmel SAMA5D2-Xplained Ultra development board.
+This board features the Atmel SAMA5D27.
+See http://www.atmel.com.

 configs/sama5d3x-ek
   This is the  port of NuttX to the Atmel SAMA5D3x-EK development boards (where x=1,3,4, or 5).
 These boards feature the Atmel SAMA5D3